Australian Cattle Dog Temperament & Personality Guide

 Territorial Behavior

 A consistent daily schedule reduces stress hormones measurably — animals that know what to expect spend less energy on vigilance and more on rest and recovery.
-Include scheduled feeding times, exercise sessions, grooming, and quiet rest periods.
+Set up regular times for meals, activity, grooming, and rest.
 High-energy Australian Cattle Dogs especially benefit from knowing when their exercise time is coming — it helps them settle during calmer periods.

 Veterinary Care Schedule for Australian Cattle Dogs

 Regular veterinary visits allow early detection of breed-associated conditions, when treatment is most effective.
 The recommended schedule for your Australian Cattle Dog.
-Here is the recommended schedule:
+These are baseline recommendations.

 Life StageVisit FrequencyKey Screenings